UltraCart/rest_api_v2_sdk_csharp/docs/ConfigurationApi.md

 <a name="getpaymentsrotatinggateway"></a>
 # **GetPaymentsRotatingGateway**
-> RotatingTransactionGateway GetPaymentsRotatingGateway (int? rtgOid)
+> RotatingTransactionGatewayResponse GetPaymentsRotatingGateway (int? rtgOid)

 Retrieve a rotating transaction gateway